VeriSnip/VeriSnip-Tool/README.md

 - ".pl" for Perl
 - ".vt" for Verilog Template (a custom extension)

-The Verilog Template extension (".vt") is specific to MyVT.
-If you compile a program that generates a Verilog module or snippet, you can use the ".vt" extension to enable MyVT to locate it.
+The Verilog Template extension (".vt") is specific to VT.
+If you compile a program that generates a Verilog module or snippet, you can use the ".vt" extension to enable VT to locate it.

 When VTBuild calls another program ([see example here](VTBuild.py#L238)), it passes a variable number of arguments.
 Nevertheless, it always follows the same order.
 Therefore, take into consideration the following arguments and their order when developing your program or script:
 - Path to the program or script being called